 Ontario schools likely to see mix of in-class, online learning in September

-TORONTO — Ontario says school boards will prepare three scenarios for the return to school in September, but the education minister expects there to be a mix of in-class and online learning.
+TORONTO — Ontario students will likely return to school in September with a mix of in-class and remote learning, the government announced Friday, though boards will develop various scenarios, depending on how COVID-19 is spreading at that point.

-Premier Doug Ford says with different areas of the province at different stages of reopening, the same should apply to school boards, so there won't be a one-size-fits-all approach in schools.
+Premier Doug Ford said that with different areas of the province at different stages of reopening, the same should apply to school boards, so there won't be a one-size-fits-all approach in schools.

+But parents provincewide will have the option of sending their children back to class or keeping them learning remotely, he said.

+"This virus remains a threat and the health and safety of our children will always remain top of mind," Ford said.

+"If you don't feel comfortable, if you're worried about your child returning to school, we'll keep at-home learning available for your child."

-Minister Stephen Lecce says boards are being asked to prepare for in-class instruction, continued remote learning, and a plan that blends the two approaches.
+Education Minister Stephen Lecce said boards are being asked to prepare plans for three scenarios: regular in-class instruction with public health protocols, fully remote learning, and a plan that blends the two approaches.
+Boards may have to move between the three models throughout the year.

-Lecce says he expects all students to start September with the blended model, which will see no more than 15 students in class and attending on alternating days or weeks.
+Lecce said he expects all students to start September with the blended model, which will see no more than 15 students in class, attending on alternating days or weeks.
+Public health units will be asked to give guidance in early August on what the appropriate model is for September.

-He says parents will be able to choose to have students in schools or continue with online learning.
+Students in class will interact only with their classmates and a single teacher.
+That will keep close contact to a minimum, while still allowing students to play with some other students, Lecce said.

+Changes would need to be made to how subjects with rotating teachers — such as French, art and music — are taught, Ontario's school reopening document says.
+If a class size is so large that it couldn't be split into alternate days with a maximum of 15 students, boards could form additional classes led by specialist teachers, the document says.

 Schools across the province have been closed since March 13, when the government moved to shut down much of Ontario to address the spread of COVID-19.